...

 Could the United States be the Next Global Tax Haven?

 When one thinks of tax havens, Bermuda, the Cayman Islands, and Switzerland will often come to mind.
 These countries are some of the most well-known examples of tax havens—countries or independent areas where taxes are levied at zero or a very low rate.
 But are recent proposals to lower taxes and decrease transparency turning the United States into the next global tax haven?
-In the past several years, the United States has increased the level of financial privacy and extended tax advantages that are typical hallmarks of attracting foreign wealth.

 The Tax Cuts and Jobs Act of 2017